Best of Morocco Family Holiday

 Day 5

-MideltToday it's time to leave the city behind and embrace the simplicity and beauty of the Middle Atlas Mountains.
-Take a private minibus through fertile valleys, pine forests and barren, rocky landscapes for approximately 4 hours.
-You may see wandering nomadic shepherds as they tend to their flocks, or even catch a glimpse of barbary apes – North Africa's only monkey – before arriving in Midelt.
-This is a market town, originally built as a base for mining in the area, which is surrounded by farms and orchards.
-Take a walk exploring the village of Bremmem for an insight into the local farming life, or perhaps check out an optional traditional music performance in Midelt.
+MideltToday it's time to leave the city behind and head for the beauty of the Middle Atlas Mountains.
+Take a private transfer through fertile valleys, pine forests and barren, rocky landscapes.
+Tell the kids to look out for wandering nomadic shepherds as they tend to their flocks – you might even catch a glimpse of barbary apes?– North Africa's only monkey.
+Arrive in Midelt, a market town originally built as a base for mining and surrounded by farms and orchards.
+Take a walk exploring the village of Bremmem for an insight into the local farming life, or perhaps check out an optional traditional music performance in Midelt’s heart.

 Meals: Breakfast -